COMMA: A Communicative Multimodal Multi-Agent Benchmark: Introduction

-Our benchmark includes 10 distinct, easily customizable puzzles with thousands of unique solutions.
-We tested two different settings (AI-AI and AI-Human) and evaluated several popular multimodal models, including closed-source models (GPT-4V, GPT-4O, and GPT-4o1) and open-source models (Qwen-VL~\citep{bai2023qwen}, and InternVL\citep{chen2024internvl}).
-Surprisingly, the GPT series does not outperform even a simple random baseline in the AI-AI setting, highlighting a potential growth area for future model development.
-Our contributions are as follows:

-\begin{itemize}[leftmargin=13pt] \item We propose an evaluation framework called \ours{}, a multimodal agent benchmark focusing on language communication between multiple agents (Section \ref{sec:benchmark}). \item Using \ours{}, we carefully record conversations and performance metrics between state-of-the-art multimodal models such as QWenVL, InternVL, GPT-4o, GPT-4o1, etc (Section \ref{sec:setup}). \item We categorize the agent capabilities tested in our model and common failure modes, providing insight into future research directions for improving inter-agent communication (Section \ref{sec:analysis}). \end{itemize}
+\begin{itemize}[leftmargin=13pt] \item We propose an evaluation benchmark called \ours{}, a multimodal agent benchmark which uses puzzles to test language communication between multiple agents (Section \ref{sec:benchmark}).
+To achieve a high score, agents must engage in concise, but meaningful dialogue to arrive at each solution. \item Using \ours{}, we carefully record conversations and performance metrics between state-of-the-art multimodal models such as o4-mini, GPT-4o, Gemini, QwenVL, etc (Section \ref{sec:setup}). \item We categorize the agent capabilities tested in our model and common failure modes, providing insight into future research directions for improving inter-agent communication (Section \ref{sec:analysis}). \end{itemize}